basho/basho_docs/README.md

 ### Mac OS X

-As with any Ruby project, XCode & the XCode CLI Tools are needed to install and run everything smoothly on OS X.
+As with any Ruby project, Xcode & the Xcode CLI Tools are needed to install and run everything smoothly on OS X.

-In XCode, go to **Preferences** > **Downloads** > **Command Line Tools**.
+You can install Xcode for free via App Store.
+Once installed, run `xcode-select --install` to get Xcode CLI Tools installed as well.

-If you don't have XCode, you can also download the [OS X GCC Installer](https://github.com/kennethreitz/osx-gcc-installer), which gives you the essential compilers needed to build the docs.
+If you don't want Xcode, you can also download the [OS X GCC Installer](https://github.com/kennethreitz/osx-gcc-installer), which gives you the essential compilers needed to build the docs.

 ## How to Contribute